enkidevs/curriculum/blockchain/fundamentals/ethereum-ii/erc721-tokens.md

 }
 ```

 Note: The ERC721 standard is currently a draft, and there is no officially agreed-upon implementation yet.
-However, you can find an example implmenetation in OpenZeppelin repository.
+However, you can find an example implementation in OpenZeppelin repository.

 ---
 ## Footnotes